Armour/Magic-Tower-Qt/README.md

 	(Ubuntu: In my computer is "{where you put your project}\build-MagicTower-Desktop-Debug")

-	(Mac: In your MagicTower.app folder)
+	(Mac: In your MagicTower.app/Contents/MacOS folder)

 5. Run it and enjoy it~